YanzhaoW/Dockerfiles/hdtv/readme.md

 ### Linux

-1. Install the docker engine (see the [instruction](https://docs.docker.com/engine/install)).
+1. Make sure the docker engine has been installed (For the installation, please check the [instruction here](https://docs.docker.com/engine/install)).

-2. Download the hdtv image:
+2. Make sure the hdtv image has been downloaded/updated.
+For the download or update, run:

    ```bash
    docker pull yanzhaowang/hdtv:fedora
    ```

-3. Enable xhost permission for the host:
+3. Make sure xhost permission for the host is enabled.
+To enable it, run:

    ```bash
    xhost +
    ```

-   You need to make sure this has been run before running the container in the next step.

 4. Run the docker container with: